howyp/ropes/README.md

 =====
 [![Build Status](https://travis-ci.com/howyp/ropes.svg?branch=master)](https://travis-ci.com/howyp/ropes)

-Stronger strings!
+#### Type-level String Formats

-Declare your string format as a type, and get parsers, writers, composition and generators for free.
+Declare your string formats at the type level, and get parsers, writers, composition and generators for free.

-### Motivation
+### Introduction

 Everyone has come across code before that is *string*ly typed - where there are strong types for data structures, but fields that we know **must** match a certain format are represented simply as `String`s.
-Example of these formats are email addresses, host names, national insurance numbers, parcel tracking identifiers, twitter usernames.

-While it is quite possible to write custom value types to ensure such formats are adhered to, it can be time consuming and involve a lot of boiler-plate.
+Things like email addresses, host names, post codes, user/product IDs etc. And often we don't just need to validate the formats, but to be able to decompose and use specific parts of them

-The goal of this library is to give a general way to define such strongly-typed strings, with some added benefits in the process.
+So, the aim of Ropes is to give a general way to define such strongly-typed strings, and give many useful ways to work with them.

 ### Principles